Sampling biased spanning forests through marked vertices: The fixed- regime

-The $L$--tree structure (binary shape and edge-lengths in the $\NN$--extension) can be recovered from the contour process by recording the times when the traversal first hits the elements of $L$ and the successive branchpoints between them.
-In particular, the $\sqrt{N}$--scaling limits proved in this section for $(Q_L,u_L)$ can equivalently be phrased as finite-dimensional limit theorems for the Dyck path $H_{\Upsilon_L}$.
-We will use this encoding in the proofs, but mention it here as it provides an "excursion'' viewpoint which relates our results to those previously obtained for Brownian motion. \paragraph {Asymptotics.}We can now formulate precisely our problem which is to show that as $N$ increases to infinity, the probability that the reduction of $\Upsilon_L$ is binary converges to one, and to determine the asymptotic behavior of the joint distribution of the pair $(Q_L,u_L)$.
+\paragraph {Asymptotics.}We can now formulate precisely our problem which is to show that as $N$ increases to infinity, the probability that the reduction of $\Upsilon_L$ is binary converges to one, and to determine the asymptotic behavior of the joint distribution of the pair $(Q_L,u_L)$.
 This is given in the following:

-\begin{theorem} a) $ \mathbb P^{(N),\kappa}( L^*=L)$ converges to 1 as $N\uparrow \infty$.\\ b) Given $\alpha \in \mathcal B_l$, i.e. the distribution of $Q_L$ converges towards the uniform distribution on $\mathcal B_l$.\\ c) Given $t\in \mathbb R_+^{2l-1}$, in which $[t\sqrt N]$ denotes the $2l-1$-tuple of integers $([\sqrt N t_1],...,[\sqrt N t_{2l-1}])$.\\ \end{theorem}
+\begin{theorem} a) $ \mathbb P^{(N),\kappa}( L^*=L)$ converges to 1 as $N\uparrow \infty$.\\ b) Given $\alpha \in \mathcal B_l$, i.e. the distribution of $Q_L$ converges towards the uniform distribution on $\mathcal B_l$.\\ c) Given $t\in (0,\infty)^{2l-1}$, in which $[t\sqrt N]$ denotes the $2l-1$-tuple of integers $([\sqrt N t_1],...,[\sqrt N t_{2l-1}])$.\\ \end{theorem}